 To ensure we understand and respond to disabled people's needs, our work is driven by strong insight.
 We aim to lead the way in knowledge and evidence-led insight on disabled people in sport and active recreation.
 This page contains all research commissioned, published and released by EFDS or in partnership.
+Sport England has a useful research guide to help make sure you create high quality research that allows you to understand the customers you're trying to reach.
 If you would like to our team to keep your research on file or obtain more information about our research and insight, please contact our research team.

 EFDS commissioned ComRes, who spoke to disabled people, non-disabled people and sports journalists from local and national outlets.